Where in the World is the World? Natural Science and Cosmic Geocentrism

 Similarly, Bertrand Russell wrote:

 Whether the Earth rotates once a day from west to east, as Copernicus taught, or the heavens revolve once a day from east to west, as his predecessors believed, the observed phenomena will be exactly the same.
-This shows a defect in the Newtonian dynamics, since an empirical science ought not to contain a metaphysical assumption.
+This shows a defect in the Newtonian dynamics, since an empirical science ought not to contain a metaphysical assumption [i.e., presupposition].

 However, in one respect Hoyle is surely mistaken.
-For what if an ever-growing mass of direct observational evidence actually favored the geocentric view?
-Furthermore, what if the Unknown God has given us a well-attested scriptural revelation that positively teaches this view?
+For what if an ever-growing mass of direct observational evidence actually favors the geocentric view?
+Furthermore, what if the Creator of the cosmos has given us a well-attested scriptural revelation that positively teaches this view?
 Under such circumstances would not the geocentric model become, far and away, the better hypothesis—and therefore the most reasonable to believe?

 - The Proliferation of Geocentric Modeling